otagobioinformaticsspringschool/2025/docs/index.md

 # About

 !!! tip
-    Expressions of interest are open!
-Please fill read through the information and fill in the form linked below.
-    **Expressions of interest close midnight 30 September.**
+    Expressions of interest have closed for 2025 and successful applicants have been emailed.

 Bioinformatics Spring School 2025 is a week long training event for researchers, supported by Genomics Aotearoa (GA) and Research Education Advanced Network New Zealand (REANNZ).